Earn Your TESOL Certificate Online

 - An affordable cost (see details under Course Schedule & Fees below)

 To complete the program and earn your TESOL certificate, you will need to complete the five core courses (10 units, 125 hours) with a grade of a “C” or better and an overall GPA of 2.5 or higher.
-If your goal is to transfer some of your TESOL courses into USD’s Master of Education program in TESOL, Literacy and Culture (see details below) you will need a grade average of a “B” or better and an overall GPA of 3.0 or higher.

 The University of San Diego is accredited by the Western Association of Schools and Colleges (WASC).
 For more general information about USD’s certificate programs, read our “What is a Certificate?” page.